Country Bank’s Commitment to Security

 We always work with the local regulatory and law enforcement departments to be certain any type of illegal activity is stopped as soon as possible.
 We have multi-layer security to protect your confidential information and will continue to be vigilant in protecting it.

-Immediately report any suspicious emails or websites to Country Bank by forwarding the message to email@example.com.
-If you suspect identity theft or have any questions regarding this notice, please contact Country Bank at 866-701-1122
+If you suspect identity theft, want to report any suspicious emails or websites, or have any questions regarding this notice, please contact Country Bank via phone 866-701-1122 or Fraud Email Form

 Country Bank is committed to protecting your personal information.
 Our Online Banking uses several different methods to protect your information.
 All information within our Online Banking uses the Secure Socket Layer (SSL) protocol for transferring data.
 SSL is a crypto system that creates a secure environment for the information being transferred between your browser and Country Bank.
 All information transferred through Online Banking has a 128-bit encryption which is the highest level of encryption.
 A secure site will typically display a padlock in the status bar of your browser window.
 In addition to the security features put in place by Country Bank here are some tips on keeping your information secure.